Czech-IT/Czech-IT.github.io/index.md

 | [Survey](survey)                               | <span class="mono">14</span>        |

+## Partners and sponsors

+If you are interested to become a partner or a sponsor of the project Czech-IT! please to fill the form [here](https://drive.google.com/open?id=12Oa7j5zeFsSEBfNJ7-YOR5ksud9_KfdQmyV_vRG5aSs).

+Thank you!

 ## The project
 Czech-IT! is a project actively mantained by Marco Petolicchio [(p-marco)](https://github.com/p-marco) and Marcello Bolpagni [(bolpa)](https://github.com/bolpa).